Buddhist feminism: Criticisms

-Jean Byrne argues that within this beginning of Buddhist Feminist understanding an ignorance of the reality of female and male roles may exist.
-Within her paper "Why I Am Not a Buddhist Feminist" she outlines the similarities shared between the two, and the possible increase in equality of genders, but highlights that because of this some misogynist and discriminatory aspects of Buddhism may be overlooked.
-The belief that Buddhism is a completely egalitarian religion concerns Byrne that this will overshadow some of the realities of Feminism in Buddhism.
-Postcolonial critics have noted the presence of more than one version of Buddhist feminism, critiquing, for example, the work of white liberal feminists like Rita Gross for presenting a myopic, universalist Buddhist feminism rooted in assumptions of white authority.
-In the process, the voices of non-white Buddhist feminists who may not fit the liberal mode of discourse are excluded and discounted.
+Jean Byrne argues that within Buddhist Feminism, there is a lack of understanding surrounding the realities of societal gender roles.
+In her paper "Why I Am Not a Buddhist Feminist" she outlines the recent efforts for equality between men and women within the Buddhist Feminist community.
+However, she also addresses the overemphasis and over-reliance on Buddhism being a strictly egalitarian religion despite conflicting teachings, like how bhikkhunis are expected to bow to male junior monastics regardless of age or experience.
+Byrne warns that Buddhists should be cautious about how identifying as a Buddhist may affect their commitment to Feminism.
+Postcolonial critics have advocated the presence of more than one version of Buddhist Feminism, critiquing the work of white liberal feminists like Rita Gross for presenting a myopic, universalist Buddhist feminism rooted in the assumptions of Western white authority.
+In the process, the voices of non-white Buddhist feminists who do not fit the typical Western ideology are often excluded from discourse.